Fluctuations of extremal Markov chains driven by the Kendall convolution: Regular variation approach to the ladder points

-{\bf Acknowledgements.} This paper is a part of project "First order Kendall maximal autoregressive processes and their applications", which is carried out within the POWROTY/REINTEGRATION programme of the Foundation for Polish Science co-financed by the European Union under the European Regional Development Fund.
+{\bf Acknowledgements.} This paper is a part of project "First order Kendall maximal autoregressive processes and their applications", Grant no POIR.04.04.00-00-1D5E/16, which is carried out within the POWROTY/REINTEGRATION programme of the Foundation for Polish Science co-financed by the European Union under the European Regional Development Fund.